Post Operative Care and Instructions

 Now your operation has been done and you’re going home.
 That’s great !
-There are still a few things you need to be aware of to ensure that your recovery is complete and trouble free.
+There are still a few things you need to be aware of to ensure that your recovery is complete and trouble free, including your post operative care programme.

 Next wound care.
 If you have dissolving or absorbable stitches then you will not need to see a doctor to remove them however it is important to keep the wound clean and dry and if there are any concerns with redness, swelling, discharge or pain in excess of expected to seek medical care promptly.
 This could be in our clinic or if after hours with your GP or Emergency Department (24 hours a day).
 Early attention to minor problems will avoid development of a major complication.
 If you have non absorbable sutures then you will need to have them removed with either your surgeon or GP.